 Grease an 7x11-inch baking pan and set aside (*see tips below if you only have a 9x13-inch pan!).

 Remove dough to a lightly floured surface and divide dough in to 8 equal pieces (about 3 oz. each, if you have a scale).
 Shape each piece of dough in to a ball (*see tips below), then using the palm of your hand roll and stretch slightly, until it is an oblong shape, about 4 1/2-5-inches long.
 Place in your prepared pan, pinched side down, pushing it up against the short end of the pan slightly.
-Continue with the remaining pieces of dough, placing each snuggly up against the next, until all 8 are in the pan and equally spaced apart (They should be quite snug up against each other, so that when they rise, they rise up instead of out).
+Continue with the remaining pieces of dough, placing each snuggly up against the next, until all 8 are in the pan.
+(They should be quite snug up against each other, so that when they rise, they rise up instead of out).
 Spray a piece of plastic wrap, then cover pan (oiled side down) and set aside to rise until doubled.

 Preheat oven to 375° F. with rack in middle of oven.